Integrate the Connect library into your mobile application

 - Synchronize the project.

-- In the main entry point of the app, add an import statement for Connect.
+- Open the main entry point of the app and add an import statement for

 import com.acoustic.connect.android.connectmod.composeui.ConnectComposeUI.Companion.ConnectWrapper